 For purposes of this section: “Dedicated Resources Peaking Capability” means the sum of «Customer Name»’s Specified Resources monthly Peak amounts, as stated in table(s) in section 2 of Exhibit A and Committed Power Purchase monthly Peak amounts as stated in table(s) in section 3 of Exhibit A.

 “Tier 1 Block Amount” means the Tier 1 Block amounts for the applicable month of the first year of a Rate Period, as listed in section 1.3 of this exhibit.

+“Tier 2 Block Amount” means the Tier 2 Block amounts as listed in section 2.9 of this exhibit reflected as a megawatt value.

 By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall update the table below with «Customer Name»’s Peak Net Requirement, in whole megawatts, for each month of the applicable Rate Period.